Municipal Guide Texas Arlington · Tarrant County

 Need an Arlington building permit?

-This guide is provided by Alliance Permitting for general informational purposes and reflects publicly available information believed accurate as of June 2026.
-Permit requirements, fees, and processes change; always confirm current details with the Arlington Planning & Development Services before filing.
+This guide is provided by Alliance Permitting for general informational purposes and reflects publicly available information believed accurate as of July 2026.
+Permit requirements, fees, and processes change; always confirm current details with the City of Arlington Planning & Development Services before filing.
 This is not legal advice.

 Expedite Your Permits Today!